matrix-ac/blog/docs/xmpp.md

 - Chat
 ---

-XMPP, also known as jabber is an instant messaging protocol.
+XMPP, also known as jabber, is an instant messaging protocol.

 - **Server** matrix.ac
 - **Port** 443, 5222
 - SSL only

+We have a multi user channel located at ```bios@conference@matrix.ac```.
+Come and join the coversation.

 There is an array for clients available for many platforms.
 Some of our favorites are: